-Termites swarms typically last 30 to 40 minutes.
-If the swarming termites can’t find the right conditions for a colony such as soil, moisture, and wood, they will quickly die.
+Termite swarms typically last 30 to 40 minutes.
+If the swarming termites can’t find the right conditions for a colony, such as soil, moisture, and wood, they will quickly die.
 The number of termites swarming will depend on the species and size of the colony.

 What to Do When You See Termites Swarming:

-Swarming termites are often mistaken with other types of bugs like ants and flies.
+Swarming termites are often mistaken for other bugs like ants and flies.
 Here are the most telling signs of swarming termites: